Adult Guardianship System~Adult Guardianship Registration System~

 The following is an example.

-○ Example where mayor filed petition for judgment for commencement of guardianship
+○ Example where mayor filed petition for judgment for commencement of guardianship | |

-The individual has severe intellectual disabilities and is currently living in a nursing home.
+a.
+Condition of individual: Intellectual disability b.
+Petitioner: Mayor c.
+Adult guardian: Judicial scrivener d.
+Overview The individual has severe intellectual disabilities and is currently living in a nursing home.
 The individual, who has received a disability pension for many years, has a large savings account, and it is necessary to manage it.
 Based on the long-term care insurance system, it is necessary to conclude a contract in order to be admitted to the special nursing home.
 The mayor petitioned for a hearing to commence guardianship based on the provisions of the Act on the Welfare of Persons with Intellectual Disabilities, as the individual has no relatives and, due to his disability, it was impossible for the man to conclude the necessary contract.
+As a result of the family court hearing, a guardianship was established for the individual, and a judicial scrivener was chosen as the adult guardian.
+Finally, the adult guardian concluded the nursing care insurance contract, and based on this, in addition to the special nursing home entrance contract, contracts were also concluded for various nursing care services, and the individual was now able to receive various services. |

-(Note) From the Supreme Court’s "Overview of Adult Guardianship-related Cases"
+(Note) From the Supreme Court’s "Overview of Adult Guardianship-related Cases" |

 A15.